 Panorama contributions (above 2,000 words) are comprehensive state-of-the-art reviews of research in the field of transport history, presenting synopses of recent research, international reviews of research across many countries, thematic reviews, and retrospective assessments of classic works in the area.
 Panorama submissions should provide essential and comprehensive overviews.
 Submissions can also take the form of combined review of several different books (or articles), presented together by one reviewer.

-Please note that generally panorama papers are not double-blind peer-reviewed
+Please note that generally panorama papers are not double-anonymize peer-reviewed

 Book reviews (maximum 800 words) are invited commentaries on newly published books, offering readers a view of the strengths but also the weaknesses and shortcomings of the volumes.